graial/teensy_rake/README.md

  All said, I have gotten a lot out of this exercise and the blog post is basically what I wish I would have found after completing Grenning's book the first time.
 Embedded systems force a lot of learning on you at once.
 I've attempted to distill this down into a bite-sized chunk of learning and I hope it will also help others on a similar path.

  Cheers!

+teensy build and unity can be [downloaded here](https://drive.google.com/file/d/1RSY28QoYkp5Jy6VnWHMu4gSzKXTkfinh/view?usp=drive_link).  just paste it into the root of the project folder